-The parameters used for the corrections have been obtained through precise radiocarbon dating of hundreds of samples taken from known-age tree rings of oak, sequoia, and fir up to about 12,000 BP.
-Beyond that, back to about 45,000 BP, correlation is made using multiple lines of evidence.
+The parameters used for the corrections have been obtained through precise radiocarbon dating of thousands of samples taken from known-age tree rings of oak, sequoia, and fir up to about 13,900 BP.
+Beyond that, back to about 55,000 BP, correlation is made using multiple lines of evidence.
 This information is compiled into internationally accepted databases which are updated on occasion.
-The present databases are INTCAL13 (northern hemisphere), SHCAL13 (southern hemisphere) and MARINE13 (marine environments).
+The present databases are IntCal20 (northern hemisphere), SHCal20 (southern hemisphere) and Marine20 (marine environments).

-Calibration of marine carbonate samples require correction for both global and local geographic reservoir effects (as published in Radiocarbon, Volume 35, Number 1, 1993).
+Calibration of marine carbonate samples requires correction for both global and local geographic reservoir effects.
 Reservoir corrections for freshwater carbonates (typically termed “hard water effect”) are usually unknown and are generally not easily accounted for in calendar calibrations.

 For wood and charcoal the possibility of an “old wood effect” must be considered as well as the potential inclusion of some younger material in the total sample.
 For carbonates, reservoir correction is theoretical, and the local variations are real, highly variable and dependent on sample origin.
 The age ranges generated by the program must be considered as approximations.
 The errors quoted on the 14C age (+/- X BP) which are then used in the calibrations are strictly limited to determinate errors (the counting errors of the sample, modern 14C standard and background).
 Indeterminate errors such as sample homogeneity, growth ring position (potential for old wood effects), relocation of samples (redeposition), and local reservoir effects in aquatic samples are not always quantifiable and should be considered in the interpretation of any calendar calibrated Conventional Radiocarbon Age.

 Page last updated: October 2022